Ty Carter: Personal life

+On July 13, 2000, his older brother, Seth Allen Carter (May 11, 1978 – July 13, 2000), was shot in the chest and killed by a drunk person, who was playing with a shotgun during a party in Spokane, Washington.

 In popular culture

 The film The Outpost, released on July 3, 2020, and based on the book The Outpost: An Untold Story of American Valor by Jake Tapper, follows the series of events on the US military outpost Combat Outpost Keating in the lead up to the Battle of Kamdesh on October 3, 2009.
 In the film, Carter is portrayed by Caleb Landry Jones; Scott Eastwood portrays Clinton Romesha.

 Carter is featured in Medal of Honor Season 1, Episode 8.